top of page

 And the venue has also worked with tailor Gordon Millings to recreate the silver-grey suits worn by the Fab Four in the final scenes of the film, using the original patterns drawn in 1964.

 The original suits were created as part of a collection of around 30 outfits for the movie by Millings and his father Dougie.
-Dougie Millings was known as “the Beatles’ tailor” and was also responsible for the famous collarless jackets they wore at the start of their careers.
+Dougie Millings, whose business was next to the famous 2i's Coffee Bar in Soho, was known as “the Beatles’ tailor” and was also responsible for most of the suits the group wore until Sgt Pepper.

 The Beatles Story’s general manager Mary Chadwick says: "Sixty years on, A Hard Day's Night still captures that special Beatles magic and the wild excitement of the Beatlemania era.